-FERC on Friday gave preliminary environmental approval to Broadwater Energy LLC's proposed deepwater liquefied natural gas (LNG) import terminal that will be sited in Long Island Sound about 11 miles off the coast of Connecticut and nine miles offshore Long Island.
+FERC has given preliminary environmental approval to Broadwater Energy LLC’s proposed deepwater liquefied natural gas (LNG) import terminal that will be sited in Long Island Sound about 11 miles off the coast of Connecticut and nine miles offshore Long Island.

 “Based on the analysis included in the draft [environmental impact statement], we have determined that construction and operation of the proposed project, with the adoption of the FERC and Coast Guard recommendations, would result in limited adverse environmental impacts,” said FERC staff and several other federal and state participating agencies in the DEIS on the proposed terminal of Broadwater Energy, a joint venture of TransCanada Corp. and Shell [CP06-54].